 Can you sell a boat without a bill of sale?

-For example, say you sold your boat to a buyer and got into an accident where they damaged another vessel.
-The owner of that vessel could take you to court for compensation.
+For example, say you sold your boat to a buyer without a bill of sale, and the buyer got into an accident where they damaged another vessel.
+The owner of the damaged vessel could take you, the original owner, to court for compensation.

 As the boat is still in your name and there is no proof of a transaction, it won’t be easy to prove your innocence.